pratikthorve90/Gatling_Tutorials/README.md

-This includes all the Notes , Code and Simulations that are did as part of Gatling Course (https://www.udemy.com/course/gatling-fundamentals/)
+This includes all the Notes , Code and Simulations that i did as part of Gatling Course (https://www.udemy.com/course/gatling-fundamentals/)